Azure/enterprise-azureai/README.md

 When it comes to security, there are recommendations mentioned for securing your Azure API Management instance in the accelerators above.
 For example, with the use of Front Door or Application Gateway (see [this](https://github.com/pascalvanderheiden/ais-sync-pattern-la-std-vnet) repository), proving Layer 7 protection and WAF capabilities, and by implementing OAuth authentication on the API Management instance.
 How to implement OAuth authentication on API Management (see [here](https://github.com/pascalvanderheiden/ais-apim-oauth-flow) repository).

 We're also using [Azure Monitor Private Link Scope](https://learn.microsoft.com/en-us/azure/azure-monitor/logs/private-link-security#configure-access-to-your-resources).
 This allows us to define the boundaries of my monitoring network, and only allow traffic from within that network to my Log Analytics workspace.
 This is a great way to secure your monitoring network.

+In order to provide an end-to-end experience and enabling user to demo from a GUI, we've included a Sample ChatApp.
+This is a simple NodeJS application based on the [Azure Chat Solution Accelerator](https://github.com/microsoft/azurechat).
+It uses Azure Cosmos DB to store the chat messages and leverages Azure Key Vault to store the secrets used in the appliction.

 ### Azure API Management